Alaric617R/Rust-Blog/lifetimeComplex6-4.md

 #10 }
 ```

-To reason how borrow checker calculates `'a` of `max`, let's first draw out the lifetime of each variable in caller's point of view:
+To reason how borrow checker calculates `'a` of `max`, let's first draw out the lifetime of each variable in the caller's point of view:

 ![](/Users/alaric66/Desktop/research/RustViz/Rust-blogs/max_var_lifetime.jpeg)

-Then, lifetime parameter could be easily computed just looking at the function signature of `max`:
+Then, the lifetime parameter can be easily computed just by looking at the function signature of `max`:

 ![](/Users/alaric66/Desktop/research/RustViz/Rust-blogs/max_lp.jpeg)

-`'a` should be able to encompass the lifetime of all three reference and be as small as possible, which in this case, `'a = [#3, #9]`, the same as lifetime of `r`.
-Otherwise, borrow checker will turn down even correct usage of some reference, since the lifetime assigned to that reference ends earlier than it should be.
-Say the borrow checker assign `'a = [#3, #8]`, then it will turn down `println!("r is {}",r);` on line 9, since `r` should be dead on line 8.
-But it's obvious that the borrow checker is being over-protective, since accessing the path of `r` is total safe, since `r` is pointing to one of `a` and `b` and both of these variables are life on line 9.
+`'a` should be able to encompass the lifetime of all three references and be as small as possible.
+In this case, `'a = [#3, #9]`, the same as the lifetime of `r`.
+Otherwise, the borrow checker will turn down even the correct usage of some references, since the lifetime assigned to that reference ends earlier than it should.
+Say the borrow checker assigns `'a = [#3, #8]`, then it will turn down `println!("r is {}",r);` on line 9, since `r` should be dead on line 8.
+But it's obvious that the borrow checker is being over-protective, since accessing the path of `r` is totally safe, as `r` is pointing to one of `a` and `b` and both of these variables still have life on line 9.

 ## Lifetime Parameter in Structs

-A struct must have explicit lifetime parameter as annotation if it contains a reference.
-The reason is simple, since the reference can't outlive the lender variable, the struct also cannot.
-Lifetime parameter is the way to correlate the lifetime of the reference and the struct.
+A struct must have explicit lifetime parameter annotations if it contains a reference.
+The reason is simple: since the reference can't outlive the lender variable, the struct also cannot.
+Lifetime parameters are the way to correlate the lifetime of the reference and the struct.

-Let's see how lifetime parameter is computed when used to annotate a struct:
+Let's see how the lifetime parameter is computed when used to annotate a struct:

 ```rust
 struct Book<'a>{